dcunited001/dcunited001.github.io/_pages/quotes.md

 > humanity’s true potential for greatness.
 Instead, all we will know
 > is the cataclysm that results from our greatest fall since time
 > immemorial.

+> Those who expect the unexpected stands to profit from the
+> unexpected.
+The ignorant then become like leaves in a wind they
+> cannot begin to see.
+Knowledge is power; truth is formless and
+> all-emcompassing; ideology is for fools.